vagg-peer/scify-exercise/README.md

 $ php artisan serve
 ```
 # Project's Pages
 The project consists of two pages, the login page and the dashboard page.
-In dashboard page, a selected .csv file is displayed in table layout
+In dashboard page, created by diannoia and Memor-i are displayed in table layout.
+The source of data is a .csv file.

 <b>Login Page</b>